liyone/distance-based-appointment/TaskList.md

 ---

-## 4. Spin up NestJS Service in Lambda
+## 4. Spin up SST backend service

-**Summary:** Implement a NestJS service on AWS Lambda.

-**Description:** Develop and deploy a NestJS service within AWS Lambda to handle backend logic.
-Ensure that the service is scalable and integrates seamlessly with other AWS services.

-**Acceptance Criteria:**

-- A NestJS service is successfully deployed on AWS Lambda.
-- The service is tested for scalability and performance.
-- Integration with other AWS services is verified.

 ---

-## 5. Spin up TURSO Database in Lambda
+## 5. Spin up TURSO Database in Lambda (We may use Dynamo or SST supported Databases)

-**Summary:** Deploy a TURSO Database in Lambda, with a fallback to DynamoDB.

-**Description:** Deploy TURSO Database within AWS Lambda, ensuring its compatibility and performance.
-If TURSO doesn't meet requirements, fallback to using DynamoDB.
+- Lets go with dynano for now?

 **Acceptance Criteria:**